Hassanajmalcowlar/OnBoardingProjectTestAutomation/Testing Main/README.md

    > Make sure to clone the repository in windows if you are using `WSL` (not inside `WSL`)

    ```
-   git clone git@github.com:cowlar/dcarb/dcarb-testing.git
+   git clone git@github.com:cowlar/ / -testing.git
    ```

-1. Clone the submodule repository _(You may need to request for access of git@github.com/cowlar/dcarb/dcarb-commons)_
+1. Clone the submodule repository _(You may need to request for access of git@github.com/cowlar/ / -commons)_

    ```
-   cd dcarb-testing
+   cd  -testing
    git submodule update --init
    ```